Stop & Shop Shooting: Cashier Describes Terrifying Moments Shots Rang Out

 A tearful employee told CBS2’s Carolyn Gusoff they heard five to six gunshots on the upper level of the store, where the manager’s office is located.

 “I’m a cashier, and I was right up at the cash register, and I heard I think about six gunshot wounds.
 I finishing waiting on my customer, she was almost done, and I ran out, I left, and I sat in my car in the parking lot.
 Then I asked the officer if I should leave.
-I’m over with all the employees sitting here,” she said.
+I’m over with all the employees sitting here,” Cathleen Coughlin said.

 Watch: Union Rep Describes Traumatic Aftermath Of Shooting